OpenLiberty/guide-maven-intro/CONTRIBUTING.md

 Instructions for how to sign and submit these agreements are located at the top of each document.

-After we obtain the signed CLA, you are welcome to open a pull request against the `qa` branch, and the team will be notified for review.
+After we obtain the signed CLA, you are welcome to open a pull request against the `staging` branch, and the team will be notified for review.
 We ask you follow these steps through the submission process:

-1. Open a pull request against the `qa` branch.
+1. Open a pull request against the `staging` branch.
 2. A "CLA signed" label will be manually added by the team.
 3. The team will be notified and will review your change(s).
     - If there are further changes to be made, the team will request changes on the pull request.